 the Trust means the body corporate constituted under this Act as The Queen Elizabeth II Medical Centre Trust.

-(1a) For the purposes of this Act the term “medical centre” in subsection (1) is deemed to include such facilities as are, in the opinion of the Trust, necessary and convenient for the purposes of enabling a coroner under the Coroners Act 1996 to exercise the jurisdiction of a coroner under that Act.
+(1a) For the purposes of this Act the term medical centre in subsection (1) is deemed to include such facilities as are, in the opinion of the Trust, necessary and convenient for the purposes of enabling a coroner under the Coroners Act 1996 to exercise the jurisdiction of a coroner under that Act.

 (2) A reference to the Perth Medical Centre reserve, whether by use of that name or a similar or abbreviated form of that name, in any Act, regulation, rule, by-law, proclamation, Order in Council, instrument, contract, or document shall, unless the context is such that it would be incorrect or inappropriate to do so, be read and construed as a reference to The Queen Elizabeth II Medical Centre Reserve.